mirabelle514/AI-Documentation-Assistant/README.md

 ### Environment Variables

--All secrets are stored in environment variables
+- All secrets are stored in environment variables
 - Never commit .env files to version control
 - Use different keys for development/production

 ### CORS Configuration

 Configure allowed origins in `CORS_ALLOWED_ORIGINS`

 ## Rate Limiting